chef-boneyard/chef-web-docs-2016/step_dsl_recipe/step_dsl_recipe_include_recipe.rst

 ..
 This is an included how-to.

-The following is an example of using the ``include_recipe`` to include a recipe in a recipe:
+The following is an example of using the ``include_recipe`` method to include a recipe in a recipe:

 .. code-block:: ruby